 The outdoor setting.

-Want some authentic Jamaican cuisine?
+Seeking some authentic Jamaican and local cuisine?
 Hole in the Wall Restaurant in Downtown Providenciales serves some of the best examples of Jamaican food in the Turks and Caicos, as well as many regional Caribbean dishes.

 Hole in the Wall is located in Downtown on Old Airport Road.
 Indoor and outdoor seating is available.
 The restaurant is open for lunch and dinner, typically seven days per week.